pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

   next: ../particles
 ---

+For the moment, we have created a static scene with a player and some enemies.
+It's a bit boring.
+Time to enhance our background and scene.

-It is time to enhance our background and scene.
-One effect you find in every single 2D game since 15 years is [the parallax scrolling][parallax_link].
+An effect that you find in every single 2D game for 15 years is "[parallax scrolling][parallax_link]".

-To make it short, the idea is to move our layers at different speeds (the further the slower).
-If done correctly this give an illusion of depth.
+To make it short, the idea is to move the background layers at different speeds (i.e., the farther the layer is, the slower it moves).
+If done correctly, this gives an illusion of depth. _It's a cool, nice and easy-to-do effect_.

-It's a cool, nice and easy-to-do effect.
-Shoot them up are usually using the scrolling (except the original one, Space Invaders) so I find it interesting to implement it in Unity.
+Moreover, many _shmups_ use a scrolling in one — or more — axis (except the original one, [Space Invaders][space_invaders_link]).

+Let's implement that in Unity.

 # Theorical part: defining the scrolling in our game